msaroufim/UndergradPythonDS/README.md

                 vertQueue.enqueue(nbr)
 ```

-* Replace the Queue by a stack
+* Replace the Queue by a stack!